 Hooray, Scala celebrates its 30th anniversary this year!
-The first celebration moment is already in January: the all-you-can-can crochet platform Crochetflix goes live.
-Sharp and beautiful goals have been set for 2022.
-And every achieved goal Scala celebrates extra well this year!
+January already brings the first moment for a toast: the all-you-can-can crochet platform Crochetflix goes live.
+Ambitious and amazing goals have been set for 2022.
+And each goal that Scala achieves will be celebrated a little extra this year!

 Despite continuing to do a lot of work at home this year, Scala continues to grow.
 It is developing new specials like Knitting Magazine and Food Magazine.
 In collaboration with Durable and Dendennis, Aan de Haak produces an 'Emma Bear Crochet Package' to raise money for the Emma Children's Hospital.
 And...
 Scala goes UK!
 This by translating Aan de Haak into Fun Crochet Magazine.